JeanLouisParent/Sortbook-RUST/README.md

 python3 -m pip install --upgrade pip python3 -m pip install tqdm ujson

+# Pull the required model
+ollama pull mistral:7b
 ```

 Notes:
-- The sorter does not require Ollama to run; the embedded prompt remains in French if you use an LLM.
+- Ollama is required and the `mistral:7b` model must be available locally.
 - If building on Apple Silicon, ensure toolchains are ARM-compatible.

 ## Build the SQLite DB from Dumps